Different Types of Retargeting Strategies You Should Run

 - Run video ad showing how your product can add value

-Middle Funnel: At this stage user has browsed through the different pages.
+Middle Funnel: At this stage, the user has browsed through the different pages.
 They visited your product pages, feature pages or pricing pages.
 This shows their interest level for your product or services.
-In retargeting campaign for this set of visitors, show:
+In the retargeting campaign for this set of visitors, show:

 - A different use case for the product: E.g. if your product is hand blender, show some beautiful recipe made using a hand blender.

 - Attribute variation: Attributes like color may sometimes play a big role.
-If someone was looking a white shirt, then why not show them same shirt in various colors.
+If someone was looking for a white shirt, then why not show them the same shirt in various colors.

 Bottom Funnel: This is the final stage where users have already finalized on the product.
 They are viewing various features of the product and spending more time on this page.
 They have added the product to their cart.
 In some cases, the user will make the purchase, however, in many cases, the user will abandon the cart.
 Design a retargeting campaign to convert these users into customers.
 The nature of content will be very different in this case, as the user is already interested in the product: